Consumer Liaison Group (CLG)

 In May 1979, 16 state consumer advocate office representatives met in Columbus, Ohio to establish the National Association of State Utility Consumer Advocates (NASUCA).
 The founders established NASUCA for agencies designated by state law to act as independent ratepayer advocates.
 The purpose was to provide a forum to exchange ideas, improve consumer representation at the state and federal levels, and encourage greater consumer participation in the regulatory process.
 The history of state utility consumer advocacy began in the 1970's, when state agencies were created by state legislatures after natural gas and electric prices were driven up by the energy crises of the 1970's.
 Since the 1970's and early 1980's, the role of the state advocates was to challenge proposed rate increases by the electric, natural gas, telephone and water monopolies.
 This role was carried out largely by intervening in formal, economic regulatory cases before public utility commissions.
 In the 1990's and into the 21st century, the state advocates have been at the forefront of protecting consumers during the ongoing transition from monopolies to less regulated markets in which utilities and other firms increasingly compete with one another.
 Today, as the trend for competition and industry deregulation continues, state consumer advocates shift their focus to consumer protection issues, such as service quality, reliability, and price stability.
 The organization membership has grown to over 44 member offices in 41 states and the District of Columbia.
 In twelve states, state attorneys general provide utility consumer advocate representation.
 In 29 other states, governors appoint consumer advocate office directors.

-Patty Moody-D'Angelo, Public Service Manager, and Kiera Reardon, Consumer Advisor are members of the Consumer Protection Committee.
-Eric Bryant, Senior Counsel and Agnes Gormley, Deputy Public Advocate are members of the Electric Committee.
-Liz Wyman, Senior Counsel and Kiera Reardon serve on the Telecommunications Committee.
+Kiera Reardon, Consumer Advisor is a member of the Consumer Protection Committee.
+Eric Bryant, Senior Counsel is a member of the Electric Committee.
+Kiera Reardon serves on the Telecommunications Committee.